 Although nobody will be able to give travellers a definite answer on whether their destination is free from attacks, what travel consultants and companies can tell road warriors to ease their mind is that the risk of being the victim of an attack remains low.

 So who should your travellers call if disaster does strike?
 Besides their family and closest friends, their travel consultant should certainly be first on their alert list.

-Ryan Potgieter, GM Flight Centre Business Travel, explains that your travel consultant is one of the best people to help evacuate corporate travellers quickly and safely.
+Ryan Potgieter, former GM Flight Centre Business Travel, explains that your travel consultant is one of the best people to help evacuate corporate travellers quickly and safely.
 Travel consultants should give your company’s travellers easy options to return home or to leave the place of danger.
 Says Potgieter: “Within minutes, a travel consultant can book travellers on the next flight, or re-accommodate them in another hotel in a safe area of town.”

 Although companies will do anything in their power to keep their travellers safe, the question may arise who will foot the bill if employees decide they want to return home or if they want to cancel their upcoming trip because of a terror attack?